spatialthoughts/qgis-tutorials/source/docs/3/working_with_wms.rst

 .. note::

    You will notice different IDs listed next to the layers.
 ID ``0`` means you get a map of all the layers.
-If you do not want all the layers, you can expand the  list by clicking on :guilabel:`▸` icon and selecting the layer of interest.
+If you do not want all the layers, you can expand the  list by clicking on :guilabel:`▸` icon and selecting the layer of interest or search for an specific layer.

 .. image:: /static/3/working_with_wms/images/4.png
    :align: center